If you're having extreme menopause symptoms, or *any* menopause symptoms, you're probably wondering if this is normal.

 “Between the ages of 37 and 50, estrogen levels in women typically decline by about 35 per cent in total.
 Over the same period, progesterone levels drop by up to a massive 75 per cent which means there is a bigger gap between levels of the two hormones and less balm to calm the fiery behavior of the estrogen as it peaks and troughs throughout the month.
 This is why women in their 40s often begin to experience more dramatic premenstrual symptoms such as mood swings.“

 “To add insult to injury, during peri-menopause our levels of androgen are increasing.
 Androgen is a hormone responsible for body weight distribution and it distributes it around your waist.”
-(Source)
+(Source no longer available.)

 As you can see, I was still unsure of what to think.
 Things weren't setting right with me.

 Hot flashes I can deal with.
 My clothes still fit, just not always comfortably, and if I knew this was normal and not dangerous long-term, then whatever, but what about the women who are really struggling and have extreme menopause symptoms?
 How do they just “accept this new era”?
-Is it just that for these women their diet may not be the best?
+For these women is it just that their diet may not be the best?

 It's not that I think I need a flat tummy as I age.

 My tummy has never been what I'd call perfectly flat anyway, and as long as my clothes fit, I can handle that.
 But there's just part of me that wonders, is extra weight really normal as we age?
 Or is it just the first step toward diabetes and possibly cancer and other health issues later???
 And will the extra weight just keep coming?!!

 I'm not going to wait around to find out.